 The next goals for seeing the statue completed include planning new fundraisers (Watson is considering a memorial golf tournament), and making sure the statue looks just right.

 The statue is being designed by artist Payne Lara, who also worked on the Brent Thompson statue.
-Like the other bronze installations downtown, the funding is paid for by individual and organizational donations, and will have a a QR code that tells Shaver’s biography and include a sample of his music.
+Like the other bronze installations downtown, the funding is paid for by individual and organizational donations, and will have a QR code that tells Shaver’s biography and also include a sample of his music.

 If donations surpass the needed financial goal, additional features, such a pedestal and more defined facial details, will be added to fine-tune the statue’s look.
 The final approval of the statue will be granted by Shaver’s family, and Watson envisions the placement of the statue on the block near the Palace Theatre to commemorate Shaver’s legacy.

 “Once we get to where we are able to get the statue covered, everything else would be great,” Watson said.

 In the meantime, Watson still looks for new ways to reach out and connect with people.
 Until the funding goal is reached, he will continue to knock on doors and make calls every single day.

 “We’re going to get this done,” Watson said.

 For more information and to donate, visit the Billy Joe Shaver Statue Fund Facebook page, the Billy Joe Shaver statue webpage, or visit the Online Payments section of the City of Corsicana website, click on the drop-down menu, and scroll until the “Donations – Billy Joe Shaver Bronze” option appears.